ropensci/visdat/README.md

 -   `vis_miss` visualises just the missing data, and allows for missingness to be clustered and columns rearranged. `vis_miss` is similar to `missing.pattern.plot` from the `mi` package.
 Unfortunately `missing.pattern.plot` is no longer in the `mi` package (well, as of 14/02/2016).

+-   **new!!** `vis_guess` has a guess at what the value of each cell.
+So "10.1" will return "double", and `10.1` will return "double", and 01/01/01 will return "date".
+Keep in mind that it is a **guess** at what each cell is, so you can't trust this fully. `vis_guess` is made possible thanks to Hadley Wickham's `readr` package - thanks mate!

 How to install
 ==============